compose-spec/compose-spec/build.md

 ## Publishing built images

 Compose with Build support SHOULD offer an option to push built images to a registry.
-When doing so, it must NOT try to push service images without an `image` attribute.
+When doing so, it must not try to push service images without an `image` attribute.
 Compose SHOULD warn users about the missing `image` attribute which prevents images being pushed.

 Compose MAY offer a mechanism to compute an `image` attribute for services when not explicitly declared in a yaml file.
 In such cases, the resulting Compose configuration is considered to have a valid `image`